 To pull in Adyen data to Pagos, you'll need to add a new data source in your Pagos account:

 - Log into your Pagos account.

-- Click the Pagos logo in the top right corner, then click Pagos Account.
+- Click the settings icon in the navigation bar, then click Data Sources.

 - To add a new data source, click + Add new data source.

-- In the right-side panel that opens, click Adyen, then fill in the following fields using the saved values from Step 2:
+- In the right-side panel that opens, click Adyen, then fill in the following fields:

 - Click Add.

 After you enter your Adyen details in the Data Sources page of your Pagos account and click Add, a pop-up will prompt you to create a webhook.
 Click Copy beside the destination URL, then click Ok.

 Next, log into your Adyen account to create the webhook:

 - In your Adyen control panel, click the company name in the top-left corner of the page, then select the proper merchant account from the drop-down menu.
 This should be the same merchant account from Step 1.